SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

    ```

-3. When the number of hard links decreases to 0, the disk allocated for that file
+3. When the number of hard links of a file decreases to 0, and there is no process
+   holding open file descriptors pointing to it, the disk allocated for that
-   can be deallocated.
+   file can be deallocated.
 Kinda similar to `reference count`.

 4. How can I find the filename associated with a file descriptor?